 If you take a closer look, bond returns are actually much more dynamic than the simple interest income, especially in managed or index bond ETFs.

-Bonds not only generate interest income, they also return capital gains (which are taxed at a 50% inclusion rate) and return of capital (which is not taxed per se, but lowers your cost base).
+Bonds not only generate interest income, they also return capital gains (which are taxed at a 50 percent inclusion rate) and return of capital (which is not taxed per se, but lowers your cost base).

 This means bond ETF distributions and overall bond ETF returns can be much more tax efficient than you think.